decred/dcrdocs/docs/lightning-network/backups.md

 Note that since the DLP protocol involves asking the _remote_ node to close a channel due to some local data loss, the remote node could attempt to send an older state that is more to its advantage.

-Nodes are disicentivized to do this however, because the local node could be lying to force the triggering of the DLP (and thus the remote node publishing the old state allows the local node to send a justice transaction) and because the node could have previously set up a watchtower that could remedy any breaches attempted by their counterparty.
+However, nodes are disincentivized to do this because the local node could be lying to force the triggering of the DLP, and if the remote node publishes an old state, the local node would be able to use its newer state to send a justice transaction which claims all of the channel funds.
+Additionally, the local node could have previously set up a watchtower to remedy any breach attempts by their counterparty.

 ### SCB File Contents